princeton-sns/mason/README.md

 This profile contains d430s connected with 10Gb NICs, with nodes: sequencer-0, sequencer-1, proxy-#, client-#, server-#.
 There is also a genilib script `emulab_genilib` in this repository you can use to create the same profile.

-More explicit instructions from a previous user which work for Emulab as well as CloudLab (all of our experiment were conducted over Emulab):
+More explicit instructions from a previous user which work for Emulab as well as CloudLab (all of our experiments were conducted over Emulab):

     You can find this profile on CloudLab as follows.
     * From the menu, choose "Experiments -> Start Experiment".